steelmaker86/watchselfbot/README.md

 0.0.4 - minor rewrite + new config file!
 0.0.5 - RICHEMBED WAS ADDED TO +INFO!
 MAKE SURE YOUR DISCORD.PY IS UP TO DATE!
 Deleted +blank 'cause i had to.
 D:
 0.0.6 - footer added to +info + PPAP command
-0.0.7 - Thumbnail and owner things added to the +info command!
+0.0.7 - mashed link, a thumbnail and an owner field added to the +info command!